kinnara-digital-studio/kecak-workflow/docs/PluginsList_auditTrail.md

 The following is data that must be filled when using Form Grid:

-An example of using Grid is in the PT Timah Application:
+An example of using Grid is in the Training Test Application:

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/auditTrailExample.png" alt="auditTrailExample" />